Overview of Jaeger Tri-Packs®

 MACH Engineering has more than 25 years of experience in the mass transfer industry.
 From our headquarters in Houston, TX, we provide dedicated design and engineering services for clients around the world.

 Working with molding facilities in the U.S. and overseas, we can turn around custom orders to a high standard of quality.
 We also keep an extensive selection of ball tower packing products in stock and ready to ship.
-To learn more or request a quote, contact us today by calling (281) 688-2998, and check out our Tri-Packs video on YouTube!
+To learn more about tri-pack manufacturers or request a quote, contact us today by calling (281) 688-2998, and check out our Tri-Packs video on YouTube!

 Tri-Packs® is a registered trademark of Raschig USA Inc.